thompson318/BirthdayCandles/README.rst

 When confronted with the need to avoid children blowing out candles on an actual cake, the obvious solution was to build a virtual cake, with on screen candles controlled by a set of wind turbines.
-Here it is, the future of cake.
+Here it is, as featured in the `MagPi`_, the future of cake.

 The project utilises a `Raspberry Pi`_, an analogue to digital converter(ADC) like this one